Best car stereos for 2024

-We looked at our best-selling stereos that also earned an average Crutchfield customer rating of 4 (or more) stars.
+We looked at our best-selling head units that also earned an average Crutchfield customer rating of 4 (or more) stars.
 That means that our customers took the time to provide some feedback once they've spent some time with the stereo.

-We tried to include receivers of various types and sizes.
+We tried to include car receivers of various types and sizes.
 We left out receivers with built-in navigation.
-If you'd like to see our top picks for that category, read our Best in-dash navigation stereos for 2022.
+If you'd like to see our top picks for that category, read our Best in-dash navigation stereos article.